We caught our first cool fall breeze this week. Do you know what that means? It’s pumpkin muffin time.

 I know it can be tempting to use a stand mixer or hand mixer when it’s within reach.
 Please don’t!
 Follow the instructions below and you’ll end up with light, fluffy muffins.

-Craving more wholesome muffins and pumpkin treats?
+Craving more?
 You’re going to love these recipes:

 - Healthy Pumpkin Bread (like these muffins, but in bread form)